Frequently asked questions

 Another major benefit of the pipeline is reducing the reliance on trucks to move sand, making it safer for the community, as well as reducing noise, congestion and the impact of trucks on roads.

-The exact location of the pipeline and how it will be built will be determined in the planning and design period that is now underway.
+The exact location of the pipeline and how it will be constructed will be outlined within the development application that is planned to be lodged in 2021.

 Find out more about the existing sand recycling pipeline from Glenelg to Kingston Park and how it works, including technical information